BACKGROUND IMAGE: stock.adobe.com

 "The cool thing is that the machine learning is built into the data catalog," Eckerson said.
 "And, it not only provides a way to find data -- it provides a way to link it to associated data as well."

 Eckerson said data catalogs will prove to be useful in instances in which data is scattered widely in an organization.
-As such, the data catalog can take on a role similar to an integration tool, even though it actually just points to information, rather than restages it.
+As such, the data catalog can take on a role similar to an integration tool, even though it just points to information instead of restaging it.

 Selecting a data catalog